Composing Copyless Streaming String Transducers: Composition Construction

-Note that, besides accommodating nondeterminism in the inputs, the use of $\Hh$ in \cref{def:nsst_comp} does not change the essential nature of the composition construction.
-In particular, the methods by which summaries and corresponding assignments are computed are identical in both \cref{def:dsst_comp,def:nsst_comp}.
-The way in which these elements are combined to form transitions in $\Delta_{13}$ differs, but this does not influence the manner in which variables are copied by assignments in $C$.
-Fortunately, our results are largely independent of this distinction.
-In order to minimize the book-keeping and notation involved in our arguments, the analyses in \cref{subsec:analysis,subsec:copyless} are given in terms of \dsst{}s and \cref{def:dsst_comp}. \Cref{thm:correctness,thm:diamond-free}, however, apply both for \dsst{}s and for \nsst{}s.
+Besides accommodating nondeterminism, the use of $\mc{H}$ in \autoref{def:nsst_comp} does not change the essential nature of the composition construction.
+In particular, the methods by which summaries and corresponding assignments are computed are identical in both \autoref{def:dsst_comp} and \autoref{def:nsst_comp}.
+Only the way in which the computed summaries are grouped to form transitions in $\Delta^1_3$ differs.

+\begin{rem} In order to minimize bookkeeping and notational complexity, the analyses in \autoref{subsec:analysis} and \autoref{subsec:copyless} are carried out for NSSTs using the maps $\mc{F}$ and $\mc{G}$ rather than $\mc{H}$, but with the assumption that the synchronization enforced by $\mc{H}$ holds implicitly. \end{rem}